hazelcast/hazelcast-cpp-client/README.md

  * If non of the provided ciphers could be selected the client initialization will fail.
  *
  */
-ssl_config  &setCipherList(const std::string &ciphers);
+ssl_config  &set_cipher_list(const std::string &ciphers);
 ```

 You can set the protocol as one of the following values:
 ```
 sslv2, sslv3, tlsv1, sslv23, tlsv11, tlsv12
 ```
-The `ssl_config .setEnabled` method should be called explicitly to enable the SSL.
+The `ssl_config .set_enabled` method should be called explicitly to enable the SSL.
 The path of the certificate should be correctly provided.

 # 7. Using C++ Client with Hazelcast IMDG